 Seven major rivers – as well as countless, lakes, wetlands, and smaller streams – come together to form the Wood-Pawcatuck watershed.
-Listed below are the rivers designated as National Wild and Scenic Rivers.
+Listed below are the rivers designated as National Wild and Scenic Rivers in the US Dingell Act, passed in March 2019.
 Click on the river names to see more about each river, including maps and photographs of each river.

 More about the individual rivers in the Wood-Pawcatuck watershed:

 - Green Fall – Ashaway River

 - Wood River